Employers often ask interview questions like, “how do you handle stress?” or “how do you work under pressure?”

 (…Unless this is your first job.
 If you’re you’re a fresh graduate or entry-level candidate, you can talk about how you handled stress in an academic project.
 Ideally, talk about a group project, since most jobs involve working with others.
 There’s an example answer coming up, so keep reading).

-When the interviewer asks about stressful situations and how you handle stress, the best approach is to demonstrate that you’ve encountered these situations in the past and aren’t phased by it.
-And then, describe the steps you follow to calmly get through the challenge.
+When the interviewer asks about stressful situations and how you handle stress, the best approach is to demonstrate that you’ve encountered these situations in the past and aren’t phased by them.
+Next, describe the steps you follow to calmly get through the challenge.

 It’s best if you can sound like you have a proven process/plan in place.
 Employers love to hear that you have a system or a series of steps that you follow that you know works for you.